How to Make Easy Camp Coffee: A Step-by-Step Guide + Video

 This post contains affiliate links, which means we’ll receive a commission if you purchase through our links at no extra cost to you.
 This allows us to continue publishing free travel and gear guides.
 Please read our full disclosure for more information.
 Thanks for your support!

 Making Camp Coffee

-There are many methods of preparing coffee on a camping trip.
-Some folks like to make percolator coffee, some just boil water, and mix in an instant coffee packet, and some even bring along a small coffee maker.
+There are many methods for preparing coffee on a camping trip.
+Some folks like to make percolator coffee, some just boil water and mix in an instant coffee packet, and some even bring along a small coffee maker.
 These aren’t bad ways of making your morning cup of joe while at camp, but we’re going to share with you our favorite method.
-And it is crazy easy!
+And it is so easy.

 Coffee drinkers unite!
-Keep reading to make hot coffee during your next outdoor adventure.
+Keep reading for how to make delicious hot coffee during your next outdoor adventure.